 'As consultant to that project for many years I am aware that neither the closing of Blue Book nor the Condon report has laid the UFO problem to rest, and a number of my scientific colleagues and I have become concerned lest data of potential scientific value be lost for want of a reporting center.
 As evidence that the subject is still very much alive under the covers, I can cite not only my own personal mail, which continues to contain UFO reports from reputable persons, but also news-clipping services.
-The latter show an almost complete absence of UFO reports from urban dailies but a continued spate of UFO reports from small-town newspapers, where the editor is either less sophisticated or less prone to be influenced by officialdom, or where he may have knowledge of the source of the UFO reports.
+The latter show an almost complete absence of UFO reports from small-town newspapers, where the editor is either less sophisticated or less prone to be influenced by officialdom, or where he may have knowledge of the source of the UFO reports.